lishichengyan/the-little-schemer-in-racket/README.md

 # the-little-schemer-in-racket
-racket codes for the Little Schemer
+racket codes for *the Little Schemer (by Danial P. Friedman & Matthias Felleisen)*